vfarcic/devops26/manuscript/15-advanced-pipelines.md

           ...
 ```

 We know that the step we're looking for is somewhere inside the `release` pipeline, so that should limit the scope.
-It we take a look at the steps inside we can see that one of them executes the command `make build`.
+If we take a look at the steps inside, we can see that one of them executes the command `make build`.
 That's the one we should remove or, to be more precise, override.

 You'll notice that the names of the steps are different in the effective version of the pipeline.
 For example, the `rollout` step we created earlier is now called `promote-rollout`.
 In the effective version of the pipelines, the step names are always prefixed with the stage.
 As a result, when we see the activities retrieved from Tekton pipeline runs, we see the two (stage and step) combined.

-There's one more explanation I promosed to deliver.
+There's one more explanation I promised to deliver.
 Why did we revert the pipeline to the version before we added overrides?
 If we didn't, we would not find the step we were looking for.
-The whole `build` stage from the `release` pipeline would be gone since we have it overriden to nothing.
+The whole `build` stage from the `release` pipeline would be gone since we had it overridden to nothing.

 Now, let's get back to our mission.
 We know that the step we want to override in the effective version of the pipeline is named `build-make-build`.
 Since we know that the names are prefixed with the stage, we can deduce that the stage is `build` and the name of the step is `make-build`.

 Now that it's clear what to override, let's talk about loops.

 We can tell Jenkins X to loop between values and execute a step or a set of steps in each iteration.
 An example syntax could be as follows.